International Studies 101

 Study abroad and/or overseas internships are an essential component of International Studies.
 One or more courses completed on an approved study abroad program can be counted toward the five elective courses requirements.

 Concentrators will be expected to attend fifteen International Studies colloquia session in their senior year, and are urged to do so throughout their careers at Williams.
 You can also earn colloquium credit for attendance at related events.
 For a full listing of International Studies related events on campus, please see the public calendar.
-Email Erica Maker to inform us you attended!
+Email Carrie Greene to inform us you attended!